Free Readings from SAWCC

 SAWCC presents Look Left, an evening of readings featuring eclectic, left-of-center poetry and prose.
 Writers explore what it means to them to look left, whether it be traveling opposite of expectation or casting a glance out at the periphery, with works by Beena Ahmad, Sunu Chandy, Shymala Dason,Madhu Kaza, Alka Khushalani, Shivani Manghnani, and Amy Paul.

 This event was curated by SAWCC board members Anjali Goyal and Anantha Sudhakar and is presented in conjunction with the current exhibition, A Wild Gander, curated by Baseera Khan.

-Beena Ahmad is a third year law student at CUNY Law, just about the only place on earth that she’d be willing to study the law when she could be writing poetry.
+Beena Ahmad is a third-year law student at CUNY Law, just about the only place on earth that she would be willing to study the law when she could be writing poetry.

 Sunu P. Chandy is an attorney, social justice activist, and poet.
 She has served as an attorney with the U.S. Equal Employment Opportunity Commission (EEOC) since August 1999, and prior to that she was an associate at the union-side labor and employment law firm, Gladstein, Reif & Meginniss LLP.
 Sunu earned her J.D. from Northeastern University School of Law in Boston in 1998 and her B.A. from Earlham College in Richmond, Indiana in 1994.
 Sunu will be starting her MFA in creative writing/poetry in Fall 2010 in NYC.